A New Paradigm on Body Language and its Impact on The Public Presentational Dynamic.

 “What We Achieve Inwardly, Will Change Our Outer Reality.” – Plutarch

+The older, established thinking also makes a huge mistake in assuming that such body-language is what largely makes up the 93% energetic component that a landmark UCLA study, showed most influences an audience during a presentation.
+And that everyone communicates body language or reads it the same way.
+But body language is actually generated internally and is indeed the external evidence of what’s actually going on inside.
+But here’s the dirty little secret not factored in to the situation.
+BODY LANGUAGE DOESN’T CONVEY THE SAME THING FOR EVERYONE!
+In spite of what the conventional “wisdom” says about that.
 Actually, it’s not body language but a speaker’s energy that the audience is reading and it’s different for every speaker depending on who they are.
 And so too, is the body positioning through which this energy expresses!
 You could be adopting a body position that is endorsed by the outdated ideology of what’s acceptable, and still convey fear and confusion to your audience!
 Likewise, you could be adopting one that’s discouraged, and be completely at ease and comfortable in your circumstances!
 In either case, what’s going on energetically inside-is what’s being conveyed to the audience.
 If you doubt it, imagine a blind person giving their impressions after a talk, bereft of any sight that might otherwise confuse what they heard and felt.
-It’s likely they’re going to come up with the most accurate impression of just what it is that the speaker managed to convey and what was going on for the speaker while doing it.
+It’s likely they’re going to come up with the most accurate impression of just what it is that the speaker managed to convey and what was going on internally for the speaker while doing it.

-Many people have mistakenly dealt with this valuable information in Eckman’s study, by espousing ways of attempting to mask or circumvent many of these “negative” external communication cues thinking the problem is solved merely by making sure the audience doesn’t see them.
+Many people have mistakenly dealt with the valuable information in Eckman’s study, by espousing ways of attempting to mask or circumvent many of these “negative” external communication cues thinking the problem is solved merely by making sure the audience doesn’t see them.
 The fact that they can “feel” them isn’t dealt with at all and is tantamount to the effect of a small child covering their own eyes during a peek-a-boo game and then exclaiming, “You can’t see me!”
 But there’s an even more important reason why dealing with a speaker’s body language by pointing it out and then trying to changing it externally, is pointless and potentially even detrimental.

 Most of us have a preexisting criteria of presentation based upon what we’ve been exposed to and what’s been judged to be effective in the old paradigm.
 Most training methodologies tend to take people’s natural speaking style and attempt to remove anything that doesn’t conform to those “accepted” standards presented by their trainings.
 I maintain this is the cart before the horse.
-Instead, what I help speakers essentially to do is to be more completely “themselves” when they speak so they can be even MORE who they are instead of someone they think they should be when presenting!
-When fully embraced, this removes any “cognitive dissonance” from the speaker and streamlines their concentration on what they’re actually there to do.
+Instead, what I help speakers essentially to do is to be more completely “themselves” when they speak so they can be even MORE of who they are instead of someone they think they should be when presenting!
+When fully embraced, this removes any cognitive dissonance from the speaker and streamlines their concentration on what they’re actually there to do.
 The very best way to do this, is to cultivate the intention to speak from the heart and reach for the heart of the audience as a form of sincere service.
-And NOT opportunism!
+And NOT opportunism or ambition!
 And if they’re experiencing fear or anxiety or any other distraction from the task at hand, checking in to determine their internal experience is the most effective tool, regardless of what body language they’re displaying.

 Audiences are always drawn to and trust authenticity.
 What we really should be talking about is the process of getting presenters to that place where they feel safe, dynamic, authentic and powerful while presenting so they can be streamlined in their focus and intent.
 Not to attain some carbon copy imitation of others who have been shown to be successful on THEIR particular path.
 When you combine this comfort level with the even more powerful dynamic of heart energy in true service to their audience, speakers have real power to communicate in a way that truly reaches people on an emotional, intellectual, physical and even spiritual level.
 They’ll be in ‘The Zone!”
 And that’s where public presentation actually becomes fun.
 I wish you this kind of fun in your presentations!